Peter Faneuil: Faneuil Hall and other gifts

+Evidently little is known of Faneuil's treatment of his own slaves, only that he engaged in a trade that was lawful at the time.

 Death

-Faneuil died in Boston of dropsy on March 3, 1743 at the age of 42, being interred in the Granary Burying Ground.
-The unmarried Faneuil left his fortune, including five enslaved black people and 195 dozen bottles of wine, to his sister Mary and brother Benjamin Jr. (later to become a Loyalist), who ironically enjoyed his uncle's bequest far more than his short-lived brother.
-Nineteenth-century historian Lucius M. Sargent said of Peter Faneuil that he "lived as magnificently as a nobleman, as hospitably as a bishop, and as charitably as an apostle."
+Faneuil died unmarried in Boston of dropsy on March 3, 1743, at the age of 42.
+He was interred in the Granary Burying Ground.
+He left his fortune, including five enslaved black people and 195 dozen bottles of wine, to his sister Mary and brother Benjamin Jr. (who was later to become a Loyalist in the American Revolution).

+19th-century historian Lucius M. Sargent said of Peter Faneuil that he "lived as magnificently as a nobleman, as hospitably as a bishop, and as charitably as an apostle."